Total Pageviews are you looking

 Apple's developer site has been shut down due to a hacker attack.

-"Sensitive personal information was encrypted and cannot be accessed, however, we have not been able to rule out the possibility that some developers' names, mailing addresses, and/or email addresses may have been accessed," Apple said Monday.
+A notice on the site said an intruder had "attempted to secure personal information of our registered developers" last Thursday, and that Apple had shut down the site."Sensitive personal information was encrypted and cannot be accessed, however, we have not been able to rule out the possibility that some developers' names, mailing addresses, and/or email addresses may have been accessed," Apple said Monday.
 The tech firm said it had been working around the clock to fix the problem, updating its server software and rebuilding its entire database.
 It said it expects the site to be up and running soon.

 The site is used by third-party developers who are creating software and apps for use on Apple operating systems.
 It has everything from chat forums to technical manuals.